 Although propranolol is not known to have significant effects on vision, a small percentage of propranolol users have reported hallucinations after taking the medication.

-If you experience hallucinations after using propranolol, you should contact your doctor as soon as possible.
-In studies, visual hallucinations from beta blockers typically disappear quickly after people stop using the medication or switch to an alternative beta blocker.
+If you experience hallucinations after using propranolol, you should contact your healthcare provider as soon as possible. v, visual hallucinations from beta blockers typically disappear quickly after people stop using the medication or switch to an alternative beta blocker.

 Our Propranolol 101 guide goes into more detail on how propranolol works as a medication, from its effects to its dosage forms.
 You can also learn more about using propranolol in our guide to propranolol for performance and social anxiety.